 - 6. The burner mesh can be cleaned by either placing it under clean running water or by immersing it in a container full of clean water.
 The burner should be allowed to dry naturally or be blown dry using compressed air (drying air should not exceed 1.5 bar). - 7.
-Fit replacement burner gasket. - 8.
+Replace the burner gasket if necessary. - 8.
 Refit in reverse order. - 9.
 Follow start up and commissioning procedure.